cyrielladriere/mlops-project/README.md

 # mlops-project
+This is an end-to-end MLOps project for training and evaluating a machine learning model using cloud resources (Google Cloud Platform).

 !!
-This repository is a heavy Work In Progress!!
+This repository is a heavy Work In Progress !!

-Our task: fine-tuning BERT to classify news articles into news categories.
-The plan is to expand this project to an mlops project.
-Using technologies such as: Terraform, Docker, KubeFlow Pipelines, cloud architecture (gcp).

-Current performance full_model on train set: /

-Current performance full_model on test set: /
+# Problem
+The problem itself is simple: fine-tuning a BERT transformer architecture to classify news articles into news categories.
+The pre-trained BERT model is imported from huggingface.
+Data and models are stored in gcp storage buckets.
+Kubeflow pipelines is used to create the machine learning pipeline in Vertex AI.
+This pipeline consists of multiple components (more info: [`training_pipeline/README.md`](./training_pipeline/README.md)), each with their own docker container image.
+These images are built and pushed to the Google Cloud Artifact Registry using the `training_pipeline/images/build_and_push_all.sh` script.
+All cloud resources and service accounts are created using Terraform (see `terraform` folder).

 Dataset: https://www.kaggle.com/datasets/rmisra/news-category-dataset?resource=download